Welcome to the Future: Music video

 The music video for "Welcome to the Future" was directed by Jim Shea and released in mid-August 2009.
 It was filmed in New York City, Washington D.C., Los Angeles, Tokyo and Kumamoto, Japan.

 Chart performance

 "Welcome to the Future" debuted at number 59 on the U.S. Billboard Hot Country Songs chart for the week of July 11, 2009.
-Having peaked at number 2 on that chart (behind "Toes" by Zac Brown Band), the song became Paisley's first single to miss Number One since 2005's "Alcohol" and ending a streak of ten consecutive Number One hits for Paisley.
+Having peaked at number 2 on that chart (behind "Toes" by Zac Brown Band), the song became Paisley's first single to miss number one since 2005's "Alcohol" and ended a streak of ten consecutive number one hits for him.